Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Generation of -MOLR

-As we shall demonstrate below, the classical sets of $(n-1)$ MOLS corresponding to a projective plane over a finite field of order $n$ are, in fact, always stepwise transitive.
+As we shall demonstrate in Section~\ref{sec_larger}, the sets of $(n-1)$-MOLS corresponding to a classical projective plane over a finite field of order $n$ are, in fact, always stepwise transitive.

-For both of the classes in Definition~\ref{def_step} we can generate the $k\times n$ $t$-MOLR by starting out with the corresponding class of $(k-1) \times n$ $t$-MOLR, finding all non-isotopic extensions of these and then discarding those which are not homogeneous or transitive, respectively.
-The restrictions typically lead to a far smaller set of $t$-MOLR to extend to the next value of $k$, and thanks to this we were able to do complete enumeration of these classes for larger values of $n$ than in the general case.
+For both of the classes in Definition~\ref{def_step} we can generate the $k\times n$ $t$-MOLR by starting out with the corresponding class of $(k-1) \times n$ $t$-MOLR, finding all their non-isotopic extensions and then discarding those that are not co-isotopic or transitive, respectively.
+These restrictions typically lead to a far smaller set of $t$-MOLR to extend to the next value of $k$, and thanks to this we were able to perform complete enumeration of these classes for larger values of $n$ than in the general case.

-In addition to the objects themselves, we also calculated the size of the autotopism group of each object.
+In addition to producing the objects themselves, we also calculated the size of the autotopism group of each object.
 With some exceptions due to size restrictions, all the data we generated is available for download at~\cite{Web2}.
 Further details about the organization of the data are given there.

 We also include the size of the paratopism classes of MOLR in our tables.
-In order to obtain these we used the Nauty package \cite{MP14} to reduce the set of isotopism classes to paratopism classes.
-In order to do this the MOLR were encoded as graphs, using to the method described in \cite{WanlessEgan}.
+In order to obtain these classes, we used the package Nauty (see McKay and Piperno~\cite{MP14}) to reduce the set of isotopism classes to paratopism classes.
+In order to do this, the MOLR were encoded as graphs, using the method described by Egan and Wanless in~\cite{WanlessEgan}.

-\section{Finite Geometries}
+\section{Finite geometries}

 As mentioned in the introduction, sets of $n-1$ MOLS of size $n$ have a well known connection to finite projective and affine planes.
 Here we will recollect some facts from finite geometry and demonstrate how a general $t$-MOLR can be translated into the finite geometry setting.